 Maximum value of static friction between A and B = 0.6 × 5 × 10 = 30 N

 As f lies within the range, the two blocks can move together with an acceleration of 1 m/s2.
-We can also be asked to find the maximum force that can be applied to block B so that both blocks move together.
-In that case, since both blocks will move together so there will be static friction between the two, and hence the maximum value that can act is 30 N.
+We can also be asked to find the maximum force applied to block B so that both blocks move together.
+In that case, since both blocks will move together, there will be static friction between the two, and hence the maximum value that can act is 30 N.

 Therefore, acceleration of B, a = 305 m/s2 = 6 m/s2

 For Block A,F – 45 – 30 = 10 × 6 F = 135 N

-So if a force of more than 135 N is applied then both blocks will have different accelerations.
+So if a force of more than 135 N is applied, both blocks will have different accelerations.